virajbdeshpande/AmpliconArchitect/README.md

     * One or more intervals per amplicon in the sample
     * AA has been tested on seed intervals generated as follows:
         - CNVs from CNV caller ReadDepth with parameter file `$AA_SRC/src/read_depth_params`
-        - Select CNVs with copy number > 5x and size > 100kbp and merge adjacent CNVs into a single interval using:
+        - Select CNVs with copy number > 5x and size > 100kbp (default) and merge adjacent CNVs into a single interval using:

             `python $AA_SRC/amplified_intervals.py --bed {read_depth_folder}/output/alts.dat --out {outFileNamePrefix} --bam {BamFileName}`

+#### PrepareAA:
+A wrapped pipeline, generating the prerequisite BAM alignments, CNV calls for seeding, and subsequent AA reconstruction of amplicons from those seeds is available at (https://github.com/jluebeck/PrepareAA).
+This is available to simplify the running of AA and the preceding analysis steps.

 ### 2) Usage:
 `$AA --bam {input_bam} --bed {bed file} --out {prefix_of_output_files} <optional arguments>`